-Alternatively, natural selection may act on a different life history stage than the juveniles or adults that are most commonly studied.
+As an alternative explanation, natural selection of HbI genotypes may act on different life history stages than the juveniles or adults that are most commonly studied.
 For example, unfertilised eggs of Atlantic cod have been shown to contain transcripts of all four major adult expressed globins, including the β1 globin responsible for the HbI polymorphism (Wetten et al., 2010).
 The functional relevance of these gene products, by necessity of maternal origin, is unclear and transcripts disappear upon fertilisation in the embryonic stages until expression is switched on again later in juveniles and adults (Wetten et al., 2010).
-However, if the maternal HbI genotype in eggs affects their fertilisation success, than this may explain the significantly skewed HbI genotype ratios in offspring of heterozygote parents that was observed by Gamperl et al. (2009) and was later in life balanced by significantly higher growth rates of the underrepresented genotype.
+However, if the maternal HbI genotype in eggs affects their fertilisation success, then this may explain the significantly skewed HbI genotype ratios in offspring of heterozygote parents that was observed by Gamperl et al. (2009) and was later in life balanced by significantly higher growth rates of the underrepresented genotype.
 Thus, differing costs and benefits during different life history stages and/or in different micro environments may lead to balanced HbI polymorphisms that differ in HbI 1 frequencies across the distributional range.

 In addition, the HbI polymorphism may be genetically linked to other traits that are under selection, such as the regulatory polymorphism of the HbI promoter in Atlantic cod (Star et al., 2011; Andersen, 2012) that may be responsible for HbI genotype-associated differences in Hct and Hb concentration observed in some studies (Mork and Sundnes, 1984).
 Clearly our understanding of molecular mechanisms enabling adaptation of marine ectotherms to environmental temperature change is just at the beginning and more studies linking the genetics, physiology, ecology and evolution of these organisms are required.